11 Green Tea Side Effects You Need to Know About

 4. Anemia and Iron Deficiency

 Green tea contains antioxidants that hinder the iron absorption in the human body.
-This side effect can be a particularly dangerous for people who suffer from anemia or other disease where iron deficiency is present.
+A meta-analysis showed that this side effect can be a particularly dangerous for people who suffer from anemia or other disease where iron deficiency is present (6).
+One case study found that green tea caused anemia in a 48 year old businessman who consumed 1500 milliliters (6 cups) of green tea every weekday for years (7).
 To avoid this side effect, add lemon to your tea.
 The vitamin C in lemon promotes iron absorption, counteracting this side effect.
+Alternatively, you can consume gren tea one hour before or after a meal.
+This gives your body time to absorb iron without the inhibition caused by tannins.
 As a precaution, avoid green tea if you have anemia.

-Excess amounts of green tea can lead to nausea and vomiting.
+Excessive amounts of green tea can lead to nausea and vomiting.
+That's because green tea contains tannins that have been linked to nausea and constipation because of the way proteins bind in the intestines (8).
 Avoid consuming more than 4 cups of green tea each day if you are a seasoned tea drinker.
 If you're just starting out with green tea, start with 1 or 2 cups per day and monitor your reaction.
 Only increase consumption if you experience no side effects.

 6. Dizziness and Convulsions

 The caffeine in green tea can cause you to feel dizzy or lightheaded when consumed in large amounts.
 Caffeine decreases blood flow to the brain and central nervous system, resulting in motion sickness.
-In rare cases, consumption of green tea can lead to convulsions or confusion.
+In rare cases, consumption of green tea can lead to convulsions or confusion (9).
 In some cases, green tea consumption can also increase tinnitus, known as ringing in the ears.
 If you suffer from tinnitus, avoid drinking green tea.
 Always drink green tea in moderate amounts and avoid if you are sensitive to caffeine.
+Research shows that the maximum tolerated dose in humans is equivalent to 24 cups of the beverage (10).
+As mentioned, most of these side effects are rare and occur only when consumed in excessive amounts or in individuals senstiive togreen tea ingredients.

 7. Bleeding Disorders